The First Book of Songs: Music

 In his remarks ‘To the courteous Reader’, Dowland acknowledges the influence of the Italian composer Marenzio, who had become well known in England as the result of the collection Musica Transalpina, containing madrigals of four, five and six parts, which appeared in 1588.
+He also mentions 'familiar conference' with Giovanni Croce of St. Mark's in Venice.

 The instrumental piece is the duet for lute "My Lord Chamberlain, His Galliard (an invention for two to play upon one lute)".

 Words

 Most of the lyrics are anonymous, but the authors of a few of the songs have been identified, for example, Fulke Greville to whom the first number Vnquiet thoughts has been attributed.

 Audiences hearing Dowland's songs in contemporary pronunciation often miss hearing rhymes that worked well originally (for example, die/sympathy in Come Again).
 In recent years, there has been interest in reviving the original pronunciation of the texts.
 An important scholar in this field is the linguist David Crystal, who as well as being involved in OP performance at Shakespeare's Globe has worked on song lyrics.